-Initiated by ChemCentre, this two-year collaborative project involves ChemCentre, CSIRO and West Australian government agencies, Department of Mines and Industry Regulation and Safety and Department of Water and Environmental Regulation.
+Initiated by ChemCentre, this three-year collaborative project involves ChemCentre, CSIRO and West Australian government agencies, Department of Mines and Industry Regulation and Safety and Department of Water and Environmental Regulation.
 The $1 million project is funded by both the Cooperative Research Centre for Contamination Assessment and Remediation of the Environment (CRC CARE) and the Minerals Research Institute of Western Australia (MRIWA).

 This study focuses on ‘in-the-field’ pit lakes and pit voids in WA that are likely to become pit lakes after mining ceases.
 The scientific data obtained on contemporary mine pit lakes (as a function of: variable age, location and different geological and hydro-geological settings, different associated host rock lithologies, different environmental conditions) can effectively provide a ‘time capsule’ picture of how future similar systems are likely to behave.
 By using ‘real world’ data the project aims to better inform and validate existing predictive geochemical models to enable confident predictions to be made decades into the future.